 \subsubsection{Parton densities}

-Solving the integro-differential DGLAP equation Eq.(\ref{eq:qcd_dglap2}) for the parton densities is clearly beyond the scope of this writeup.
+Solving the integro-differential DGLAP equation Eq.\eqref{eq:qcd_dglap2} for the parton densities is clearly beyond the scope of this writeup.
 Nevertheless, we will sketch how we would approach this.
 This will give us some information on the structure of its solutions which we need to understand the physics of the DGLAP equation.

 One simplification we can make in this illustration is to postulate eigenvalues in parton space and solve the equation for them.
 This gets rid of the sum over partons on the right hand side.
-One such parton density is the \underline{non-singlet parton density}, defined as the difference of two parton densities $\qns = (f_u - f_{\bar{u}})$.
+One such parton density is the \underline{non--singlet parton density}, defined as the difference of two parton densities $\qns = (f_u - f_{\bar{u}})$.
 Since gluons cannot distinguish between quarks and antiquarks, the gluon contribution to their evolution cancels, at least in the massless limit.
 This will be true at arbitrary loop order, since flavor $SU(3)$ commutes with the QCD gauge group.
 The corresponding DGLAP equation with leading order splitting kernels now reads

-To solve it we need some kind of transformation which disentangles the convolution, namely a \underline{Mellin transform} .
+To solve it we need a transformation which simplifies a convolution, leading us to the \underline{Mellin transform} .
 Starting from a function $f(x)$ of a real variable $x$ we define the Mellin transform into moment space $m$

 The integration contour for the inverse transformation lies to the right of all singularities of the analytic continuation of $\mat[f](m)$, which fixes the offset $c$.
 The Mellin transform of a convolution is the product of the two Mellin transforms, which gives us the transformed DGLAP equation